 Hi and welcome to the Real Life RD, a blog dedicated to helping women find true & peace with food and their body….without diets or programs or protocols.
-I’m so happy you’re here!
+I’m so glad you’re here!

 A few things you should know…

-I’m not a superhuman or anywhere near perfect.
+I’m not superhuman and I don’t have it all together.
 Much of what I write about on this blog is rooted in my own personal experiences.
 I’m actually more of a hot mess, just learning as I go and writing about it along the way.

-I really like early mornings, exaggerations, eating out, asking questions and anything that gives me an endorphin high.
-And if you hang around me long enough I’ll probably ask you if you’ve seen my ____?
+If you hang around me long enough I’ll probably ask you if you’ve seen my ____?
 I’m functionally disorganized.
 And perpetually 10 minutes late.

 I’m so glad you’ve stumbled upon this little corner of the internet.
 You can also find me on instagram, twitter, facebook, pinterest, and youtube.
 If you have questions, want to become a client, or just say hi…send me an email at [email protected]